 This sale is overall similar in zoning, general plan, and FEMA Flood Zones.
-Although the property is partially non-farmable, this is offset by the superior soils, with a 2.55 weighted average.
-Additionally, the comparable sale is significantly smaller than the subject (indicating a higher unit value).
+It also reflects a portion of non-farmable acreage, similar to the subject property.
+Although the property is smaller than the subject, this is slightly more than offset by the superior soils, with a 2.55 weighted average.
 Based on the previous discussion, a value for the subject property below this sale is appropriate (or below \$7,542 per acre).